ianli/yawl/README.md

 YAWL is dependent on the following PHP libraries:

+* [RAFT](http://github.com/ianli/raft/) - Used for creating templates.
 * [classTextile.php](http://code.google.com/p/textpattern/source/browse/development/4.x/textpattern/lib/classTextile.php?r=3359) by Dean Allen - Used to process posts and pages ending in `.textile`.
-* [RAFT](http://github.com/ianli/raft/) - Used for creating templates.
+* [PHP Markdown](http://michelf.com/projects/php-markdown/) by Michel Fortin - Used to process posts and pages ending in `.markdown` or `.md`.

 Versioning